DrMouhamadIbrahim/PortfolioProjects/README.md

-# Data-Driven Solutions Portfolio by Mouhamad Ibrahim, PhD
+# Data-Driven Solutions Projects by Mouhamad Ibrahim, PhD

-Welcome to my Data-Driven Solutions Portfolio!
+Welcome to my Data-Driven Solutions Projects!
 I am an award-winning Data Analyst with over 5 years of expertise in statistical analysis, data visualization, and modeling across research and higher education.
 This repository showcases a collection of solutions-oriented and insights-driven projects, applying advanced analytics techniques using tools like SQL, Excel, R, Power BI, and Tableau as I transition into industry roles.
 My work spans from actionable business intelligence solutions to research-driven analysis that demonstrates measurable impact in real-world applications.

 ## 📈 Featured Projects